petersonben50/HellsCanyon/code/binning/PVC_details/PVC_details_workflow.md

 The GenBank genomes (GCA prefix) will be named with their order names, as determined by GTDB.
 These two groups will get an accession ID after their name in the tree.

-`code/phylogenies/PVC_tree.R`.
+**Visualize tree**

+Scripts to generate the tree are here: `code/phylogenies/PVC_tree.R`.

 First I read out an unrooted tree, just to check it.
 I did a few iterations of it this way.
 Settled on using some Planctomycetes as outgroup to root this.

 I then renamed all the branches using this file: `dataEdited/binning/phylogeny/PVC/tip_naming.tsv`.
-I also generated a color vector to color code the bins by source.
+I also generated a color vector to color code the bins by source and hgcA+ content.
 I also labeled the Lentisphaerae and Kiritimatiellaeota branches.
-I always have a hard time making these actually pretty, so I saved it out as "unedited", and manually cleaned it up in Illustrator.
+PDF is saved out here: `results/bins/binAnalysis/PVC_details/PVC_tree.pdf`.